Table of Contents

 Comparing Twitter data

 Besides events that use the same hashtag, we can also compare historical data of different affairs that may occur regularly.
-For example, the release of a new album by a music group, the launching of a new season of a TV series, political elections, etc. Last month we wrote about the release of its new album Freedom Child by the Irish rock band The Script.
+For example, the release of a new album by a music group, the launching of a new season of a TV series, political elections, etc. We wrote about the release of the new album Freedom Child by the Irish rock band The Script.
 We are going to compare the launching of this album with when they launched in 2014 No Sound Without Silence.
 Before analyzing the data it is important to outline that the Script Family has been waiting for this new album for three long years so it is normal that #FreedomChild has more repercussion than #NSWS.

 |Freedom Child||No Sound Without Silence|

 |7,418 tweets||2,880 tweets|

 Analyzing Twitter data